cosmos-lang/cosmos-lang.github.io/phil.md

 Cosmos is a good general-purpose _scripting language_.
 It fares well for scripts, prototyping or high-level applications.

 Many languages nowadays are becoming overly complex and opinionated.
-Cosmos is an alternative to those; it strives to go back to what scripting languages were known for.
+Cosmos strives to go back to what scripting languages were known for.
+It's simple and allows for many styles of programming.

 _As a functional language_